alex-ou/meltjs/README.md

 # Opal.js

-OpalJS is a very light framework that allows you to create web applications which have predicable behaviors and are easy to test.
-It cuts all the unnecessary parts of web client down to three essential parts:
+OpalJS is a very light framework that allows you to create web applications that have predicable behaviors and are easy to test.
+It has three essential parts:

 * **Model**: the state of the whole application
 * **Update**: the only place the model can be mutated